SnowflakeCoder/programming/General/CICD.md

 ### Continuous integration

 Continuous Integration (CI) is a **development practice** that requires developers to <u>integrate code into a shared repository</u> several times a day.
-Each check-in is then verified by an automated build, allowing teams to **detect problems early**.
+Each check-in is then **verified by an automated build**, allowing teams to **detect problems early**.
 By integrating regularly, you can **detect errors quickly**, and **locate them more easily**.
 With CI, a developer practices <u>integrating the code changes continuously with the rest of the team</u>.
 The integration happens after a “**git push**” to a master branch.
-Then, in a dedicated server, an automated process builds the application and runs a set of tests to confirm that the newest code integrates with what’s currently in the master branch.
+Then, in a dedicated server, an automated process builds the application and **runs a set of tests to confirm** that the newest code integrates with what’s currently in the master branch.

 If you’re doing CI and for some reason the integration fails, that means the broken build becomes the **highest priority to fix** before continuing to add more features.
 CI works in <u>**three simple stages**: push, test, and fix</u>.
 If the build can’t be fixed within minutes, the team should decide if they’ll <u>remove the code or turn the feature flag off</u>.